sirthxalot/test-github-features/README.md

 But, in order to be a part of our community you must follow and respect our [code of conduct] and [contribution guideline].

+If you like this software or want to show some props than please [leave a star (⭐)].
+Thanks to all [stargazers] that shown some love and respect - you are the bests!

 Software Compatibility
 --------------------------------------------------------------------------------